-- until an award is made and fully funded, there is no guarantee that the recommended financial resources will be available, - awards are made to the proposing institution and not directly to the PI.
+- all awards are subject to the availability of funds from NASA until an award is made and fully funded, there is no guarantee that the recommended financial resources will be available, - awards are made to the proposing institution and not directly to the PI.

 Those proposers selected for award by the CXC will be notified of the allocated budget amount for their investigation.
 Revised budgets will not be required to be submitted when the amount approved for funding is within twenty percent (20%) of the proposed amount.
 However, if there are separately funded Co-Is on the project, the PI must provide the Subawards Section, in writing, the revised information on how funds are to be allocated.
 In cases where the reallocation of funds will result in a difference exceeding 20% of the original budget submitted by the PI or any individual Co-I, a revised budget will be required to be submitted by that investigator.
 Awards to winning proposers will be implemented through the issuance of grants.
 No awards will be funded by the contract mechanism.